sentialabs/sentialabs.com/_posts/2018-08-01-AWS-Deployment-Tools.md

 Before sharing the experience and the use-case, it’s better to explain tools in a nutshell.

+## Definitions

-CodePipeline is the orchestration / glue tool for your repositories, build and deployment steps.
+**CodePipeline** is the orchestration / glue tool for your repositories, build and deployment steps.
 All these steps can use AWS solutions (CodeCommit, CodeBuild or CodeDeploy) but it’s also possible to use GitHub, Jenkins etc. 3rd tools for some steps.

-CodeCommit is the equivalent of GitHub and Gitlab, authentication works with IAM.
+**CodeCommit** is the equivalent of GitHub and Gitlab, authentication works with IAM.
 Although it has some important features like pull requests etc., most probably it’s handier just to sync it with GitHub or Gitlab.

-CodeBuild is originally a building tool with YAML file task definition, but basically it can be used for any purposes as it’s possible to execute shell commands.
+**CodeBuild** is originally a building tool with YAML file task definition, but basically it can be used for any purposes as it’s possible to execute shell commands.

-CodeDeploy is the deployment tool, it supports EC2 and Lambda (06.2018).
+**CodeDeploy** is the deployment tool, it supports EC2 and Lambda (06.2018).
 Although it covers most important AWS services, It's not pretty straight forward to customise it or it doesn't make sense to you CodeDeploy if you're deploying using your own deployment scripts.

+## Implementations

 Our deployment workflow is simply something like this;